dmgoeller/jsapi/README.md

 `api_operation` performs an API operation by calling the given block.
 The request parameters are passed as an instance of the operation's model class to the block.

-This method implicitly renders the JSON representation of the object returned by the block.
+This method implicitly renders the JSON representation of the object returned by the block when the content type is a JSON MIME type.
 This can be a hash or an object providing corresponding methods for all properties of the response.

 ```ruby
 api_operation('foo', status: 200) do |api_params|